pacostas/kube-service-bindings-examples/README.md

 ## Setup an OpenShift cluster on a Red Hat sandbox

-Developer Sandbox hosted on the cloud provided for free by Red Hat, is a quick and easy way which requires zero setup with just a few clicks required only in creating a Red Hat account.
+Developer Sandbox hosted on the cloud provided for free by Red Hat, is a quick and easy way that requires zero setup with just a few clicks required only in creating a Red Hat account.

 Steps for creating an OpenShift Cluster: